Authors & Events

-Frances Hodgson Burnett was born in Manchester, England, on November 24 1849.
-After her father’s death in 1853, Burnett’s mother ran the family’s iron foundry until the American Civil War caused the business to fail.
+Frances Hodgson Burnett was born in Manchester, England, on November 24, 1849.
+After Burnett’s father’s death in 1853, her mother ran the family’s iron foundry until the American Civil War caused the business to fail.
 Destitute, the Hodgsons moved to Tennessee in 1865 to stay with relatives in a log cabin.
-Frances lived there until 1873, when she married a doctor, Swan Burnett, whom she later divorced in 1898.
+Burnett lived there until 1873, when she married a doctor, Swan Burnett, whom she later divorced in 1898.
 She married Peter Townsend, an actor, in 1900.

-A prolific writer, Frances Hodgson Burnett wrote over 40 novels and plays and dozens of short stories during her lifetime.
-She died at Plandome, New York, on October 29 1924.
+A prolific writer, Frances Hodgson Burnett wrote more than 40 novels and plays and dozens of short stories during her lifetime.
+She died in Plandome, New York, on October 29, 1924.

 Penguin Bedtime Classics

 Visit other sites in the Penguin Random House Network

 Stay in Touch

 Start earning points for buying books!
 Just for joining you’ll get personalized recommendations on your dashboard daily and features only for members.